elm/projects/roadmap.md

 ## When will Elm compile to X?

+**Compiling through X probably does not accomplish what you hope.**

 Many folks tell me “Elm should compile to X” where X is a thing they like.
 Here are people suggesting [Go](https://twitter.com/zvozin/status/847860742787223553), [Lua](https://groups.google.com/d/msg/elm-dev/Mi9j3nVD5NE/11akZGmNAgAJ) and [Erlang](https://groups.google.com/d/msg/elm-dev/Mi9j3nVD5NE/Pf1GXS2QAgAJ).
 But why not go through OCaml or C# or Java or or Scala or F# or Haskell or ES6 or C++ or Rust or node.js?